-RUBY f English
+Ruby f English

 Simply from the name of the precious stone (which ultimately derives from Latin ruber

 "red"), which is the birthstone of July.
-It came into use as a given name in the 19th century.
+It came into use as a given name in the 16th century.

-RUDYARD m English (Rare)
+Rudyard m English (Rare)

 in Old English.
-This name was borne by Rudyard Kipling (1865-1936), the author of 'The Jungle Book
+This name was borne by Rudyard Kipling (1865-1936), the author of The Jungle Book

-RUFUS m Ancient Roman, English, Biblical
+Rufus m Ancient Roman, English, Biblical

 in Latin.
 Several early saints had this name, including one mentioned in one of Paul

 's epistles in the New Testament.
 As a nickname it was used by William II Rufus, a king of England, because of his red hair.
 It came into general use in the English-speaking world after the Protestant Reformation.

-RUSSELL m English
+Russell m English

 in French.
 A notable bearer of the surname was the agnostic British philosopher Bertrand Russell (1872-1970), who wrote on many subjects including logic, epistemology and mathematics.
 He was also a political activist for causes such as pacifism and women's rights.

 Sienna f English (Modern)

 .
 It is ultimately from the name of the city of Siena in Italy, because of the colour of the clay there.

-SOHRAB m Persian, Persian Mythology
+Sohrab m Persian, Persian Mythology

 this is the name of the son of the hero Rostam